YangLiu1024/LearnAndShare/React/nextjs/README.md

     )
 }
 ```
+for CSS in *node_modules*, we can import it directly
 ## Nextjs Global CSS
 CSS Module is usefull for single component, but if we want to share some CSS among all pages, we need global css file.
 To support this, Nextjs allow us to create a file under *pages* directory named *_app.tsx* with following content
 ```js